nasrilab/Twitter_study/README.md

 6. Data Informatics Center of Epidemiology, PathCheck, Cambridge, United States.

 ## Description of data file:
-We have put three (3) files in the folder named “data” in the suppository on GitHub.
+We have put three (2) files in the folder named “data” in the suppository on GitHub.
 These files are described below:
--	*ProMED data*: contains all reports about Lyme disease submitted during the time period of our study.
-The file includes id, title, longitude and latitude, date (load, and incidence) and the source that submitted the report as well as the reviewer.

 -	*Tweet_Geolocations_clean*: is a csv file that contains all the cleaned tweets with the tweet_id, the country of origin and the corresponding of the label class (0 or 1).
 -	*Tweet_counts*: is a csv file containing information about the tweets collected from Twitter API after the cleaning process, after having been regrouped according to the https://github.com/nasrilab/Twitter_study/tree/main/data countries where they originate from and classified into Lyme counts and non-Lyme counts.